 Harvard Business Services can assist with your application so you don’t have to deal with the LARA office directly.
 We do charge our own fee for this service, in addition to state fees.
 The exact fee can vary based upon whether your company is already filed and whether you need us to obtain additional documents to meet the state’s requirements.
 Please contact us for an exact quote.

 The Michigan Legislature maintains its corporate statutes online.
 On their website you can view the state’s business regulations, which include some examples of activities that do not constitute transacting business.
-This list is similar to those provided by other states and include activities such as:
+Similar to other states, you will not need a Michigan Certificate of Authority to do the following activities:

 This is not an exhaustive list and there may be additional activities that do not constitute doing business, and therefore do not require a Michigan Certificate of Authority.

-Keep in mind that even if the state of Michigan does not require a Certificate of Authority for a specific activity, a bank, vendor or another party can still require one in order to establish a relationship.
+Keep in mind that even if a Michigan Certificate of Authority is not required for a specific activity, a bank, vendor or another party can still require one in order to establish a relationship.

 Once you have Foreign Qualification in Michigan, state law requires an annual report to be filed by all entities